Mahimachavalam009/Multi-Cloud-Data-Transfer-with-AWS-and-GCP/README.md

 Cost savings – Since pricing varies across cloud platforms, multi-cloud lets you optimize on costs.

-# Step1 - Store Data in an S3 Bucket
+# Step 1 - Store Data in an S3 Bucket
  This bucket will serve as the source for our data transfer to GCP Cloud Storage.

-!.
  Create a new S3 bucket.

 ```
 Navigate to S3
 First, let's find the S3 service in the AWS Management Console.